colejarczyk/doc/cookbook/how_to_change_domain.rst

             ecommerce_address: 'http://ecommerce.local'
             es_max_result_window_size: 2000000
             fallback_frontend_translations_file: english.json
-            campaign_photos_adapter: campaign_photos_local
-            campaign_photos_adapter_env: CAMPAIGN_PHOTOS_ADAPTER
-            level_photos_adapter: level_photos_local
-            level_photos_adapter_env: LEVEL_PHOTOS_ADAPTER
-            earning_rule_photos_adapter: earning_rule_photos_local
-            earning_rule_photos_adapter_env: EARNING_RULE_PHOTOS_ADAPTER
         ---

 Now we can create a deployment for PHP container.
-Most of the configuration is related to run image as a container and k8s polices but take a look at volumeMounts and volumes. volumneMounts is where we mount volume named "parameters" to the specific file in the container.
-In the volumne section, volume name "parameters" is defined and it's content is get from ConfigMap at key "parameters.yml".
+Most of the configuration is related to run image as a container and k8s polices but take a look at volumeMounts and volumes. volumeMounts is where we mount volume named "parameters" to the specific file in the container.
+In the volume section, volume name "parameters" is defined and it's content is get from ConfigMap at key "parameters.yml".

 We change Open Loyalty configuration using our own configuration defined in ConfigMap and just replace file at the